makrai/notes/artetxe2004-unsup-cross-ling-method-issue-acl.md

 * motivations, definition, approaches, and methodology for unsupervised cross-l
 * we call for a more rigorous position in each of them
 * the scenario that is most often used to motivate methods is unrealistic
-  * i.e. no parallel data and abundant monolingual data
+  * ie no parallel data and abundant monolingual data
 * We also discuss different training signals that have been used
   * depart from the pure unsupervised setting
-* issues in tuning and evaluation of unsupervised cross-lingual models and
+* issues in tuning and evaluation of unsupervised cross-lingual models
 * best practices
-* a unified outlook for different types of research in this area (i.e., cross-lingual word embeddings, deep multilingual pretraining, and unsupervised machine translation) and we argue for comparable evaluation
+* a unified outlook for different types of research in this area
+  * ie, cross-lingual word embeddings, deep multilingual pretraining, and unsupervised machine translation
+  * we argue for comparable evaluation

 # Introduction